-Al leadership Al success depends on effective leadership within organizations, but where should Al be led?
+Alleadership Al success depends on effective leadership within organizations, but where should AI be led?
 For some businesses, AI is a C-suite responsibility or it is placed within the organization's growth and strategy functions.
-Others keen to achieve success from the outset, however, have created AI centers of excellence with the following responsibilities: - Define and develop the organization's AI strategy, aligning it with the business' goals and objectives.
-This involves understanding how AI can drive value and competitive advantage. - Establish governance frameworks to ensure ethical and responsible AI development, deployment and use.
-This includes compliance with data protection and privacy regulations. - Oversee AI projects from start to finish, keeping them on time and within budget.
+Others keen to achieve success from the outset, however, have created Al centers of excellence with the following responsibilities: - Define and develop the organization's Al strategy, aligning it with the business' goals and objectives.
+This involves understanding how AI can drive value and competitive advantage. - Establish governance frameworks to ensure ethical and responsible Al development, deployment and use.
+This includes compliance with data protection and privacy regulations. - Oversee Al projects from start to finish, keeping them on time and within budget.
 This involves project planning, resource allocation, risk management and quality control. - Manage the organization's data, monitoring that it is collected, stored and managed effectively.
-High-quality data is essential for AI model training and performance. - Identify skill gaps in the organization and work to fill them by developing training programs for employees or hiring talent to build AI capabilities. - Innovate and improve AI applications by staying up to date with the latest advancements in AI. - Share best practices, insights and lessons learned across the organization to foster a culture of Al adoption and innovation.
-ChatGPT has been pivotal in accelerating the adoption and understanding of generative AI, giving people quick and easy use cases - transforming the perception of AI from being a clever technology to being one that can be understood and used."
+High-quality data is essential for Al model training and performance. - Identify skill gaps in the organization and work to fill them by developing training programs for employees or hiring talent to build AI capabilities. - Innovate and improve Al applications by staying up to date with the latest advancements in Al. - Share best practices, insights and lessons learned across the organization to foster a culture of Al adoption and innovation.
+ChatGPT has been pivotal in accelerating the adoption and understanding of generative AI, giving people quick and easy use cases transforming the perception of Al from being a clever technology to being one that can be understood and used."
 Carmen Bekker ASPAC Customer Partner, KPMG Australia

-The talent imperative Jobs will undoubtedly be impacted by AI.
-Some will be fully replaced and a whole set of new opportunities will likely open up across marketing, sales and service and beyond.
-The World Economic Forum predicts AI will create 97 million new jobs by 2025.11 Initially, these new jobs may focus on developing and maintaining AI and automation systems across multiple industries.
+Initially, these new jobs may focus on developing and maintaining AI and automation systems across multiple industries.
 For example, data detectives or scientists, prompt engineers, robotics engineers, machine managers and programmers, particularly those who can code in Python, which is key for AI development.
 AI trainers and those with capabilities related to modelling, computational intelligence, machine learning, mathematics, psychology, linguistics and neuroscience will also be in demand.
 There may also be a need for design engineers that understand the end-toend processes of marketing, commerce, sales and service and can integrate technology into these processes across the customer journey.
 Leading companies are already taking steps to prepare their people with skills and competence training ahead of these new roles being created so that employees can move into new jobs as they become available.
-The World Economic Forum predicts Al will create 97 million new jobs by 2025.
+The World Economic Forum predicts AI will create 97 million new jobs by 2025.